richmartin/detox/README.md

 you in the first place.
-Note that this simple class, long though it is, is far from complete: it omits a toString method, it omits any kind of validation or null-checking on the parameters to the constructor, it omits any kind of declaration as to the nullity of its fields (perhaps dateOfBirth is an optional field that some users provide), and it omits any kind “business” validation of the fields — e.g. requiring dateOfBirth to be in the past.
+Note that this simple class, long though it is, is far from complete: it omits a toString method, it omits any kind of validation or null-checking on the parameters to the constructor, it omits any kind of declaration as to the nullity of its fields (perhaps dateOfBirth is an optional field that some users provide), and it omits any kind of “business” validation of the fields — e.g. requiring dateOfBirth to be in the past.

-Instance construction is another problem here.
+Instance construction is another problem here:

 ```java
 User newUser = new User(nextAvailableUserId, name, emailAddress, null);